What to Expect Following Your DUI Arrest in Washington, D.C.

 Contact a D.C.
 Attorney Today

-Dealing with a DUI arrest is complex and can negatively impact your life for years to come.
+Dealing with arrest is complex and can negatively impact your life for years to come.
 With the proper DC DUI lawyer by your side, you might change the outcome of your case.
-Contact Scrofano Law today at 202-630-0943 for a free consultation on your case, and let us hear your story.
+Contact Scrofano Law today at 202-630-0943 for a consultation on your case, and let us hear your story.
 It’s time to fight for your rights!

 NEED AN ATTORNEY?